collectiveaccess/ProvidenceDocs/_source/usermanual/navigating_database.rst

 - **Records by Status** – Lists records that have been assigned a chosen status.
 Change the settings to choose which status to display, the type of record and how many you wish to see.

 - **Saved Searches** – Displays shortcut links that allow you to quickly run saved searches.
+See manual entry for `Set Tools <https://manual.collectiveaccess.org/usermanual/manage.html#search-tools>`_.

 - **Search by Set** – Displays the objects in a chosen Set.
+See manual entry for `My Sets <https://manual.collectiveaccess.org/usermanual/manage.html#my-sets>`_.

 - **Processing Status** – Displays the status of any media processing.

 - **Your Watched Items** – Lists the items currently being watched and the recent changes made to each record.
+See manual entry for `Watched Items <https://manual.collectiveaccess.org/usermanual/manage.html#watched-items>`_.

 **Settings Information Icon**
 While in edit mode any widget on your dashboard may be customized by clicking on the settings information icon (in the upper right corner of each Widget).
 For instance, in the Recent Changes widget, you can control how far back in time the change list goes as well as the type of records for which changes will be tracked.